actonmass/actonmass.org/content/posts/2026-01-15-high-costs-of-state-level-inaction-how-proposition-2-½-is-impacting-municipalities.md

 Increasing economic uncertainty for municipalities, especially in recent years, had led to increasing opposition to Proposition 2 ½.

+Last year, [41 towns](https://dls-gw.dor.state.ma.us/reports/rdPage.aspx?rdReport=Votes.Prop2_5.OverrideUnderride) across the state voted on overrides to fund projects.
+The increasing attempts to circumvent the restrictions created by Proposition 2 ½ have told advocates and constituents that the law is not working in favor of municipalities.

 According to the [Massachusetts Municipal Association’s](https://www.mma.org/) (MMA) report from this past fall, [“the constraints \[of Proposition 2 ½] may be too restrictive”](https://www.mma.org/wp-content/uploads/2025/10/MMA-APerfectStorm-HistoricFiscalPressures-report-10.9.25.pdf#page=[3]).
 Additionally, compared to the Legislature’s spending, Massachusetts municipalities have seen a minimal increase in total spending over the past decade.

-While the state budget has had an average increase of 2.8% in annual growth between 2010 and 2022, [municipal budgets have averaged 0.6%](https://www.mma.org/wp-content/uploads/2025/10/MMA-APerfectStorm-HistoricFiscalPressures-report-10.9.25.pdf#page=[3]) – an amount that is less than the average growth of municipalities across the United States as a whole.
+While the state budget has had an average increase of 2.8% in annual growth between 2010 and 2022, [Massachusetts’ municipalities have averaged 0.6%](https://www.mma.org/wp-content/uploads/2025/10/MMA-APerfectStorm-HistoricFiscalPressures-report-10.9.25.pdf#page=[3]) – an amount that is less than the average growth of municipalities across the United States as a whole.
 In other words, municipalities are unable to keep up with inflation that is consistently higher than what Proposition 2 ½ allows, but the Legislature is not prioritizing giving local aid to municipalities in its high spending budgets.

 As costs are rapidly increasing, and state aid to local governments is decreasing overall, municipalities are being left in a situation where [routine infrastructure projects, education, and even public safety are at risk](https://commonwealthbeacon.org/the-codcast/municipal-budgets-at-the-breaking-point/).
 Adhering to the increasingly tight budgets that limit growth in spending as overall inflation increases is becoming increasingly impractical.
 Fiscal instability means that communities are unable to address their needs, especially when it comes to less affluent communities in the state.
 Additionally, the ability to plan for long-term projects is diminishing.